Skip to main content

 Enable Voice Input

-5. Enter your OpenAI API key (starts with sk-).
-The key is validated when you save and shows as Configured once accepted.
+5. Enter the API key for the provider you chose.
+The OpenAI key is validated when you save.

-6. Choose your language from the 10 supported options: English, Spanish, French, German, Japanese, Chinese, Korean, Portuguese, Italian, and Russian.
+6. Choose your language: English, Spanish, French, German, Japanese, Chinese, Korean, Portuguese, Italian, or Russian.

 Grant Microphone Permission

-Daintree needs microphone access from your operating system before it can capture audio.
-The settings panel shows your current permission status and gives instructions for your OS.
+Daintree needs microphone access from the operating system before it can capture audio.
+The settings panel shows the current permission status and gives instructions for your OS.

 Open System Settings > Privacy & Security > Microphone and enable Daintree.
 If permission hasn't been requested yet, Daintree shows a Request button that triggers the system dialog.